 There's been exponential growth in the SaaS market even before the pandemic.
 But the global outbreak has triggered interest from a wide variety of users and businesses alike.
 For instance, a recent market study suggests that the SaaS market is expected to climb to $908.21 billion by 2030 (from $273.55 billion in 2023).

 As for the regional SaaS app insights, we can observe that the United States is the technology's major market.
 The country is home to circa 17,000 SaaS companies, which is substantially more than in any other survey participant on the list.

 SaaS products are becoming increasingly prevalent in modern business, especially when it comes to organizing distributed working environments.
-And these findings are expected to encourage many business entrepreneurs to develop a SaaS product that will win over the hearts of target audiences.
+And these findings are expected to encourage many business entrepreneurs to develop a SaaS application that will win over the hearts of target audiences.

 A successful application can serve the needs of different business spheres and bring immense benefits to each of them.
 Web-based software powered by cloud technology can fall into a slew of categories.
 Let's overview some tech business ideas in this sector and cover the most inspiring examples of SaaS companies.

 A vertical SaaS solution is the type of software that caters to a specific niche or a defined line of business.
 Rather than embracing a broad range of user needs and demands, vertical solutions are designed to keep a specific request in mind.
 It is also sometimes referred to as micro-SaaS.

 Each SaaS software developer in that category needs to rely on the particular industry expertise to address target user pain points.
 As a reward, they typically enjoy less tight competition than in other segments and much lower marketing spend.

 Some notable mentions of vertical SaaS products include: